MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/webapp.md

 To change the `connectionString` using variable substitution:

-1. Create a release definition with two environments.
+1. Create a release pipeline with two environments.
 1. Link the artifact of the release to the build that produces the web package.
 1. Define `connectionString` as a variable in each of the environments.
 Set the appropriate value.
 1. Select the **XML variable substitution** option under the **File Transforms and Variable Substitution Options** of the **Azure App Service Deploy** task.